tread06/CineFacts-API/README.md

 Core concepts explored in this project:
 * Create http endpoints using Express.
 * Authentication and authorization using JSON web tokens.
-* CRUD opperations using MongoDB and Mongoose.
+* CRUD operations using MongoDB and Mongoose.

 ### Built With